 Home remodeling covers projects that go beyond a single bathroom or kitchen.
 Whole-house refreshes, multi-room renovations, basement finishes, laundry room updates, and pre-sale modernizations all fall under this umbrella.
-The work coordinates multiple trades and rooms into one project with a single point of contact.
+The work brings multiple trades together and rooms into one project.

 This is the right path for homeowners preparing a home for sale, refreshing a recently purchased home, completing deferred maintenance, or unifying the look of a home where individual rooms have been updated piecemeal over the years.